 For unpublished authors, a common way to gain relevant experience is through reviewing articles, which involves outlining current studies to show the progression of a specific research field.
 This is a great foot in the door before writing your own research paper, since you’ll gain first-hand experience in examining papers in your specialist field.
 And if you’ve written an as-yet unpublished article, having your own research peer-reviewed will provide you with useful feedback on how to make further revisions, as well as helping peers advance their studies and inviting further collaboration.

-In the following section, we’ll show you how to get your research paper published by showing you how to select a reputable journal and how to fulfil the submission criteria.
+In the following section, we’ll show you how to get your research paper published by showing you how to select a reputable journal and how to fullfil the submission criteria.
 The list below provides some guidance on right steps to take toward submitting your research paper:

 Double-check your work with colleagues